be in the right place at the right time..

 Get your motor running

-Travel back in time at Biloela’s Queensland Heritage Rally (20th – 21st July 2019), a magnet for collectors, restorers and vintage enthusiasts.
+Travel back in time at Biloela’s Queensland Heritage Rally (Usually held late July), a magnet for collectors, restorers and vintage enthusiasts.
 Satisfy your nostalgic side with an incredible display of machinery and vehicles, hands-on workshops teaching the “lost trade” of blacksmithing and other demonstrations.
 The smell of the camp oven will delight, a silent movie may amuse, and the swap meet and market stalls are sure to entice with the lure of hidden treasure.
 A camping ground is conveniently located adjacent to the site.

-For those who prefer their engines thrashed and their tyres spinning, check out the Theodore Trail Ride (10th – 11th August 2019).
+For those who prefer their engines thrashed and their tyres spinning, check out the Theodore Trail Ride (Usually held early August).
 More than 600 competitors and 1,200 spectators gather each year in Gyranda for this roaring competition that sees riders as young as four years old hit the track.
 Expect thrills and spills throughout, followed by a hilarious obstacle course and finally a family movie as you enjoy a barista made coffee.

 Roll up, roll up, its showtime!